Sa911-rgb/CSE422Lab1-bfs-dfs/README.md

+# ALien Apocalypse & Infection Problem using BFS or DFS

 Task 1:
 An educational institution “X” has hired someone to design a system known as an “Infected tracker.
 An infected tracker tries to figure out the region/number of surrounding people who can be affected by a single person.
 Then it prints the maximum region infected.
 Here Y can considered as being infected and N as not infected.